- What Does Foreclosure Mean In Real Estate

 If Real Estate Investing is something that interests you, or if you are already a real estate investor, or have an interest in finding a cheap home to purchase through the local foreclosure market, click the button below to be provided with a list of local homes for sale at a foreclosure auction near you!

 In some states, the notification is placed prominently on the home.
-The loan will be turned over to the loan provider’s foreclosure department in the same county where the home resides.
+The loan will be turned over to the loan provider’s foreclosure department of housing in the same county where the home resides.
 The borrower is informed that the notice will be taped.

 The lender will generally give the customer another 90 days to settle the payments and restore the loan.
 This is referred to as the “reinstatement duration.”.